 Poets Reading the News is the groundbreaking literary journal for original poetry about current events.
 Launched in 2016 in Oakland, California, our publication provides breaking poetic-journalism coverage on a diverse range of critical contemporary issues - from gun violence to the Trump presidency, technology to #MeToo, Black Lives Matter to climate change.
 We also host workshops and events in the San Francisco Bay Area and beyond.
-We are open to submissions 24 hours a day, 7 days a week, 365 days a year.

 One submission may be under review at a time; each submission can include up to three (3) poems.